Yitzchak Elchanan Spektor: Relations with the Russian government

-Together with Yisrael Salanter, he was active in opposing the anti-semitic decrees of the Russian government.
+Together with Yisrael Salanter, he was active in opposing the antisemitic decrees of the Russian government.
 Spektor visited St. Petersburg twice to take part in conferences held there on the situation of the Jews after the riots of 1881.
 He successfully opposed the proposed establishment of a new rabbinical school like those in Vilna and Zhitomir, but failed to induce the government to recognize the synagogue rabbis instead of the government rabbis as the heads of Jewish communities.

 In 1889, Spektor was elected an honorary member of the Society for the Promotion of Culture Among the Jews of Russia, whose philosophy he said was compatible with traditional Judaism.
 He identified with the traditional rabbinate but refrained from any confrontation with the young Haskala movement.

 In 1889, Spektor opposed the proposed celebration of his rabbinical jubilee.
 He failed to save the Volozhin yeshiva from being closed by the government, but sponsored the "Kovnoer Perushim" as a substitute.
 He participated in the Kovno kollel and the Hovevei Zion movement.
-He was the anonymous friend who influenced Samson Raphael Hirsch in 1884 to write Ueber die Beziehung des Talmuds zum Judenthum, a defense of Talmudic literature against anti-Semitic slanders in Russia.
+He was the anonymous friend who influenced Samson Raphael Hirsch in 1884 to write Ueber die Beziehung des Talmuds zum Judenthum, a defense of Talmudic literature against antisemitic slanders in Russia.

 Spektor died at Kovno on 6 March 1896.
 Institutions named after him include Rabbi Isaac Elchanan Theological Seminary (RIETS, part of Yeshiva University) and the Knesses Beis Yitzchok Kaminetz of Baruch Ber Leibowitz.
 He had a daughter and three sons including Hirsch Rabinovich, who was maggid (preacher) of Vilna and later succeeded his father as rabbi of Kovno.